BuddyX

 2. Zoom

-Zoom delivers reliable video conferencing for everything from casual hangouts to professional webinars.
-You can enjoy HD video and audio, screen sharing, breakout rooms, and live chat.
-The free plan supports 40-minute group meetings with up to 100 participants.
-Businesses, schools, and families around the world use Zoom for its ease of use and consistent performance.
+Zoom delivers reliable video conferencing for casual calls through enterprise webinars.
+HD video and audio, screen sharing, breakout rooms, live chat.
+Free plan: 40-minute group meetings with up to 100 participants.

 3. Google Meet